Skip to main content

 Step 6: Personalize Outreach Based on the Signal, Not Just the Segment

-Here’s the angle that most “how to target your clientele” articles miss: targeting doesn’t end when you identify the account.
+Most “how to target your clientele” articles stop at account identification.
+That’s a mistake.
 How you reach out matters as much as who you reach out to.

 When you know the specific signal that triggered your outreach, you can reference it directly.
-This is the difference between:
+The difference looks like this:

 “I help companies like yours with X…”

-The second version converts dramatically better.
-Research from LinkedIn’s State of Sales report shows that personalization is the top factor buyers cite when choosing to respond to cold outreach.
+The second version converts at a different rate entirely.
+Research from LinkedIn’s State of Sales report shows that personalization is the top factor buyers cite when deciding whether to respond to cold outreach.

 For multichannel outreach sequencing, Lemlist offers strong personalization capabilities including custom images and dynamic variables.
-For LinkedIn-specific sequences, Waalaxy automates outreach while maintaining a human feel.
+For LinkedIn-specific sequences, Waalaxy automates outreach while keeping the feel human.

 Step 7: Measure and Refine Your Targeting Over Time

-Targeting is not a one-time exercise.
-Markets shift, ICPs evolve, and what worked six months ago may be underperforming today.
+Targeting isn’t a one-time exercise.
+Markets shift, ICPs evolve, and what worked six months ago may be underperforming now.

 Key Metrics to Track